 Coronavirus and our church

-Despite this, the church remains alive and active.
+The church remains alive and active.
 We continue to worship and pray at home, and to care for each other and our community through phone calls, emails and practical action.

 Some members of our church and community are able to do shopping, collect medical prescriptions and collect/deliver other essential items or post (excluding money) for those who are unable to go out.
 They all have the appropriate DBS check and Safeguarding training.
 If you would like us to do that for you or someone you know in Bishopstoke, please contact us here: